SanderMertens/flecs/docs/Queries.md

 Relationship traversal works for both variable and fixed [sources](#source).

 #### Traversal Flags
-Traversal behavior can be customized with the following bitflags, in addition to the relationship being traversed:
+Traversal behavior can be customized with the following bit flags, in addition to the relationship being traversed:

 | Name     | DSL identifier | C identifier  | C++ identifier    | Description |
 |----------|----------------|---------------|-------------------|-------------|